timothyhull/breadpool-champs-app/docs/index.md

 ---

-## Officiating Positioning Methodology

-??? info "OPR"

-    TODO

-    === "Rear"

-        TODO 1

-    === "Middle"

-        TODO 2

-    === "Front"

-        TODO 3

-??? info "JR"

-    TODO

-??? info "IPR"

-    TODO

-    === "Rear"

-        TODO 1

-    === "Front"

-        TODO 2

----

 ## Conclusion

-??? info "My Purpose"

 I believe the events of my life prepared me for this opportunity, for this moment.
 The intersection of my choices, my experiences, my successes, my failures, my dreams, and my life's purpose combined to make this the one thing I've wanted so badly that I've poured my entire life into having the chance.

-??? info "What I've Overcome"

-    20 x surgeries...

----

-## Thank You
+Thank you for the opportunity to apply and for considering my application.

 ---